the-isf-academy/new-making-with-code/content/cs10/unit01/project/_index.md

 👀 **The repository contains the following:**
 - `index.html`
-- `page1.html` - this is an optional extra page. you should rename or delete this file
 - `styles.css`
 - `/assets` - you should put in photos into folder
 - `README.md` - keep this up to date with the resources you reference

 🌐 **If you would like for your project to be live on the web, you must activate Github pages**.
 Every time you push your Github, it will automatically push your website live to: `yourgithubername.github.io`.
-For example, mine is hosted at:[https://emmaqbrown.github.io/](https://emmaqbrown.github.io/).
+For example, this site is is hosted at:[https://the-isf-academy.github.io/making-with-code/](https://the-isf-academy.github.io/making-with-code/).
 > - Select `Settings` on the repo page
 > - Select `Pages` on the left sidebar
 > - Select `Branch` > `main` > `Save`